 We book the full range of accommodation from boutique hideaways and haciendas through to three-star mid-range hotels.
 Our team of travel specialists will be able to advise you on other hotels according to your budget and preferences.

-Indicative Costs are per person based on two people travelling together and sharing a double/twin room for travel between August 2019 and July 2020.
+Indicative Costs are per person based on two people travelling together and sharing a double/twin room for travel before July 2020.

 If you would like us to book your transatlantic flights we would be happy to do so in economy, premium economy, business or first class according to your preference.